theplant/inject/README.md

 The inject package handles certain parameter types in special ways:

-- **`inject.Context`**: Not managed by the injector.
-This is a context type that you pass to dependency resolution methods and constructor functions to provide context for the dependency resolution process.
+- **`context.Context`**: Not managed by the injector.
+Cannot be used as a return type.
+This is the context passed to dependency resolution methods (like `InvokeContext`, `ResolveContext`) and will be automatically passed to constructor functions that declare it as a parameter.

 - **`error`**: Not managed by the injector.
 Can only be used as a return type, and must be the last return type if present.
 If a constructor returns an error, the injection will fail and propagate the error.